rhymeyang/Se/docs/308/Week04.md

 ### Key Responsibilities of the IT Steering Committee:

-1. Setting IT Strategy: Defining the long-term IT roadmap that supports business goals.
+1. **Setting IT Strategy**: Defining the long-term IT roadmap that supports business goals.
-2. Policy Development: Creating and enforcing IT policies that align with organizational objectives.
+2. **Policy Development**: Creating and enforcing IT policies that align with organizational objectives.
-3. Monitoring IT Performance: Regularly reviewing IT processes to ensure they are delivering value to the business.
+3. **Monitoring IT Performance**: Regularly reviewing IT processes to ensure they are delivering value to the business.

 ## The Role of the IT Steering Commitee